NiklasEi/bevy_game_template/README.md

 # A Bevy game template

-Template for a Game using the awesome [Bevy engine][bevy] featuring out of the box builds for Windows, Linux, macOS, and Web (WASM).
+Template for a Game using the awesome [Bevy engine][bevy] featuring out of the box builds for Windows, Linux, macOS, and Web (Wasm).

 _Since Bevy is in heavy development, there regularly are unpublished new features or bug fixes.
 If you like living on the edge, you can use the branch `bevy_main` of this template to be close to the current state of Bevy's main branch_